 Persons registered in a project-specific insider list are prohibited from trading in the company’s financial instruments until the expiration or publication of the project.

 The MAR obligates the company’s managers and persons closely associated with them to notify to the company and the Financial Supervisory Authority the transactions that these conduct with the company’s financial instruments.
 The company’s managers comprise the Board of Directors, the CEO, and the Core Management Team.

 The company must publish information about the transactions with the company’s financial instruments conducted by managers and persons closely associated with them without delay and no later than two (2) business days after receiving a notification from a manager.
 The transactions of managers and persons closely associated with them must be published by a stock exchange release.

 Governance And Supervision

-The company’s Inside Information Manager sees to the compliance with the insider guidelines.
-The Inside Information Manager is also responsible for managing the insider lists, and the CEO acts as their deputy.
-In addition, the Inside Information Manager ensures that the insider lists are reviewed annually.
+The company’s Inside Information Manager oversees that the company’s insider guidelines are complied with.
+The Inside Information Manager is also responsible for managing the insider lists, and the CEO acts as his deputy.
+In addition, the Inside Information Manager ensures that insider lists are reviewed annually.